Please select a partnership to see additional information:

 Where settings have concerns regarding sexting, national guidance should be followed.

 Live streaming is the broadcasting of live video on the internet from a specific location in real-time, like live TV.
-It differs from video chat services like Skype, as videos can be watched by many more people.
+It differs from video chat or call services, as videos can be watched by many more people.
 Live streaming videos are live and cannot be edited.
 While live streaming can have benefits such as building confidence, getting a sense of achievement and connecting with like-minded people there are also risks such as negative comments / cyberbullying, the potential of 'live grooming' and sharing too much information.

-Children may also be exposed to age inappropriate materials while using the internet or through social networks and gaming sites, for example pornographic or other offensive / inappropriate material.
+Children and young people may also be exposed to age inappropriate materials while using the internet or through social networks and gaming sites, for example pornographic or other offensive / inappropriate material.
 This may also impact negatively on their behaviour.

 The initial indicators of child abuse are likely to be changes in behaviour and mood of the child victim including a change in their use of the internet enabled devices (e.g. increase or decrease).
 Clearly such changes can also be attributed to many innocent events in a child’s life and cannot be regarded as diagnostic.
 However changes to a child’s circle of friends or a noticeable change in attitude towards the use of devices could have their origin in abusive behaviour.
 Similarly a change in their friends or not wanting to be alone with a particular person may be a sign that something is upsetting them.